Collective or Class Actions and Claims Aggregation in the United Kingdom

 - Gibson v.
 Pride involved an opt-out claim for approximately £3 million brought by Ms Gibson, the General Secretary of the National Pensioners Convention (NPC), against a manufacturer and supplier of mobility scooters, on behalf of approximately 30,000 UK purchasers between 1 February 2010 and 29 February 2012.
 The claim followed on from a decision by the UK Competition and Markets Authority that found that Pride Mobility Products Ltd and eight retailers had infringed competition law by entering into agreements and concerted practices aimed at prohibiting the online advertising of prices for certain models of Pride mobility scooters below Pride’s recommended retail prices (i.e., a form of resale price maintenance).
 The essence of the claim was that class members had overpaid for mobility scooters as a result of the infringement.

 The requirement of commonality of issues between all of the claims has so far proven to be a major stumbling block in CPO applications heard by the CAT.
 While the CAT has indicated that it does not require all significant issues to be deemed common issues for a claim to be suitable for a CPO, or for the common issues to predominate over the individual issues, there must still be sufficient commonality to enable the CAT to conclude that the claim is suitable to be brought in collective proceedings.
-A lack of such commonality was the fundamental reason that the CAT rejected the CPO applications in both Gibson v.
-Pride and Merricks v.
-Mastercard.
+A lack of such commonality was the fundamental reason that the CAT rejected the CPO applications in Gibson v.
+Pride and in the 2017 Merricks v.
+Mastercard decision.